 Trump’s Dangerous Retreat from Africa

 The U.S. administration is ramping up military engagement on the continent but ramping everything else down.
-America’s adversaries are already filling the void.
+Other countries are already filling the void.

 An Africanist Donald Trump is not.
 Unlike his two immediate predecessors, who had signature initiatives on the continent, the U.S. president has shown little interest in Africa and had minimal contact with its leaders.
 At a lunch he hosted with nine African heads of state on the margins of the U.N.
 General Assembly in September, he repeatedly referred to the southern African country of Namibia as “Nambia” and startled those in attendance by celebrating the extractive potential of the continent.
 “I have so many friends going to your countries trying to get rich,” he said.
 “I congratulate you — they’re spending a lot of money.”
 Trump made no reference to human rights or strengthening democracy in Africa, usual themes in presidential remarks about the continent.